Staff

 Ryan Aguilar

-Individual Placements Program Coordinator
+Individual Placements Program Director

 Aeon W. Albert (She/her/hers) is Nuvawungwa (snow clan) from the village of Shungopavi on the Hopi Reservation.
 She grew up in Phoenix, Arizona, until 2010, when her family moved home to the Hopi Reservation.
 After graduating from Hopi Jr/Sr High School, Aeon moved to Seattle, Washington.
 In 2018 she received her Bachelor of Arts Degree in Business Administration with an emphasis in Marketing.
 Aeon joined Ancestral Lands Hopi as the Assistant Crew Leader for one season after graduating from Seattle University.
 Before returning to Ancestral Lands, she worked as the Program Associate for the Hopi Opportunity Youth Initiative and the Administrative Assistant for Native Public Media.
 She serves Ancestral Lands as the Program Coordinator.
 In her free time, she enjoys photography, hanging out with her dog, and road trips to national parks